Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 And like a nightmare to put together.

-Oh, yeah, absolute nightmare getting them to sort of sit properly
+absolute nightmare getting them to sort of sit properly and then it tastes like shit.

-Too many places.
+Too many flasers.

 It's like, do you ever do ABC shots?